AnonShell/agam-space/docs/docs/security.md

 # Security

-How Agam Space protects your data.
+How Agam Space protects your data with zero-knowledge encryption.

-## Zero-knowledge encryption
+## Zero-knowledge Architecture

-All encryption happens on your device.
-The server stores encrypted data and cannot access your files or encryption keys.

-**What this means:**
+Agam Space is built on **zero-knowledge** principles.
+This means:

+**The server cannot decrypt your data**

+- All encryption happens in your browser before upload
 - Your master password never leaves your device
-- Files encrypted before upload
+- The server stores only your encrypted CMK (which it cannot decrypt)
-- File names, folder names, and metadata encrypted
+- File contents, names, folder names, and metadata are encrypted client-side
+- Even the server administrator cannot access your files

+**What "zero-knowledge" guarantees:**

+- ✅ Server compromise?
+Your data stays encrypted
+- ✅ Database leak?
+Only encrypted blobs are exposed
-- Server operator cannot read your files
+- ✅ Malicious admin?
+Cannot read your files

-**Trade-off:**
+- ✅ Stolen backups?
+Still encrypted
+- ✅ Legal seizure?
+Nothing to decrypt without your password

+**The trade-off:**

-- If you lose your master password AND recovery key, your data is unrecoverable
+- ❌ If you lose your master password AND recovery key, your data is permanently unrecoverable
-- No password reset via email (by design)
+- ❌ No password reset via email (by design - that would break zero-knowledge)
+- ❌ Server admin cannot help recover your password (and that's the point)

+This is cryptographic privacy, not just trust.
+The math makes it impossible for anyone without your password to access your data.

-## How encryption works
+## How zero-knowledge encryption works

 ### Key hierarchy